SangwoonYun/ks-rewards.com/README.md

 - **Database**: SQLite (better-sqlite3)
 - **Deployment**: Docker + Docker Compose

+## Notes

+- Favicon is located in `public/favicon.ico` and properly served in both dev and production
+- Database is persisted in `./data/ks-rewards.db`
+- Logs are rotated automatically in Docker

 ## License

 Made by player **adaja** (Kingdom 847).
 Automatic redemption logic adapted from [justncodes](https://github.com/justncodes).